microsoft/Accera/docs/Reference/accera.md

 A local copy of an `Array` block.

 ---

 ## `class accera.Index`

-An index representing one of the loops in a `Nest` or one of the iteration-space dimensions of a `Schedule` or a `Plan`.
+An index that represents one of the loops in a `Nest` or one of the iteration-space dimensions of a `Schedule` or `Plan`.

 ---